elektricM/amd-bc250-docs/docs/linux/fedora.md

 ## Optional: Hold Kernel Version

-Since kernel 6.15+ breaks BC-250, you may want to prevent automatic kernel updates:
+Since kernel 6.15.0-6.15.6 and 6.17.8+ break BC-250, you may want to prevent automatic kernel updates to broken versions:

 ```bash
 # Install versionlock plugin